-The actual average life of a portfolio of mortgage loans and infrastructure loans, which is usually shorter than their contractual maturity, depends on the speed of scheduled repayments and unscheduled prepayments.
-Higher prepayment rates shorten the average life of a portfolio of mortgage loans.
-In Hong Kong, prepayment occurs for two main reasons: (i) housing turnover: borrowers repaying their mortgage loans upon the sales of the underlying properties, and (ii) refinancing: borrowers refinancing their mortgage loans to obtain lower mortgage rates.

 Asset-liability maturity mismatch risk can be more specifically characterised as reinvestment risk and refinancing risk.
 Reinvestment risk refers to the risk of a lower return from the reinvestment of proceeds that the Group receives from prepayments and repayments of its loan portfolio.
 Refinancing risk is the risk of refinancing liabilities at a higher level of interest rate or credit spread.
-The Group is exposed to refinancing risk in the funding amount and cost of funds when it uses short-term liabilities to finance long-term floating-rate loan portfolios.

 Reinvestment risk is managed through the ongoing purchase of loan assets to replenish the rundown in the retained portfolios, and through the investment of surplus cash in debt securities and cash deposits, to fine-tune the average life of the overall asset pool.
-In addition, the Group uses the issuance of callable bonds and transferable loan certificates to mitigate reinvestment risk.
-The call option embedded in callable bonds and transferable loan certificates allows the Group to adjust the average life of its liabilities to match more closely with that of the overall pool of assets.

-The Group manages its refinancing risk through flexible debt securities issuance with a broad spectrum of maturities.
+The Group manages its refinancing risk through flexible debt issuance with a broad spectrum of maturities.
 This serves to adjust the average life of the overall liability portfolio in a dynamic fashion.
 In addition, refinancing risk can be mitigated by adjusting the maturities of assets in the investment portfolio, or off-loading loan assets through securitisation.